d-krupke/cpsat-primer/README.md

   Be aware that too clever models are often hard to solve, so maybe it is not always a good thing to know too many tricks.
 A nice thing about this book is that the second half gives you a lot of real world examples and solutions.
     * Be aware that this book is about modelling, not solving.
 The latest edition is from 2013, the earliest from 1978.
-  The math hasn't changed, but the capabilities and technics of the solvers quite a lot.
+  The math hasn't changed, but the capabilities and techniques of the solvers quite a lot.